-Perspective | By giving Trump a town hall to rival Biden’s, NBC is playing into his ratings obsession — again.
+Perspective | By giving Trump a town hall to rival Biden’s, NBC is playing into his ratings obsession — again

 And at that point, it was all over but the shouting.
 It was almost inevitable that Trump would want to go up opposite Biden — and NBC News gave him the chance.

 Making it all but irresistible was the opportunity to win a TV ratings battle.
-NBC News will not only offer the debate to viewers on its main platform but will also stream it to its siblings: CNBC and MSNBC.
+NBC News will offer the debate to viewers not only on its main platform but also stream it to its siblings, CNBC and MSNBC.

 The combination — plus Trump’s only proven ability as what he calls a “ratings machine” — will allow him bragging rights about the incredible, never-before-seen, record-breaking town hall numbers.
-And never forget that it was on the NBC reality show, “The Apprentice,” where Trump first enter the consciousness of most people.
+And never forget that it was on the NBC reality show, “The Apprentice,” where Trump first entered the consciousness of most people.

 Trump will be Trump, of course, but NBC did not have to play his game.
 The network could have offered him a variety of time slots and days, other than this one, and it could have walked away if he refused.